Integrating LiteLLM with Pangea AI Guard

 Create a config.yaml

-file for the LiteLLM Proxy that includes the Pangea Guardrail configuration.
+file for the LiteLLM Proxy Server that includes the Pangea Guardrail configuration.

 In the following example, we show how the Pangea Guardrail detects and mitigates risks in LLM traffic by blocking malicious requests and filtering unsafe responses.
 The guardrail works the same way regardless of the model or provider.
 For demonstration purposes, we’ll use the public OpenAI API.